mpeeples2008/ArchNetSci/_book/index.md

 #> [2,]    4   20
 ```

-Note that the `matrix()` function read the numbers in first by column and then by row.
+Note that the `matrix()` function reads the numbers in first by column and then by row.
 If we want want to change that we can first investigate the options for this function using the `help()` function.
 In order to see the documentation for a given function simply type `help("NameOfFunction")` at the console or `?NameOfFunction`.

 ```r